erikmannerfelt/variete/README.md

 For example:

   - Arithmetic on virtual rasters only works with constants and other virtual rasters.
 It cannot be done with in-memory datasets such as numpy arrays.
 In this case, either the array needs to be saved on disk, or the virtual raster needs to be explicitly loaded into memory.
   - Nodata handling in the VRT framework is rudimentary; when subtracting two virtual rasters with nodata values, nodata is ignored.
-Therefore, `variete.load()` defaults to assigning all nodata values to `np.nan`, which circumvents.
+Therefore, `variete.load()` defaults to assigning all nodata values to `np.nan`, which partly circumvents the problem.

 ## Examples